 The two biggest stablecoins are Tether ($USDT) and Circle ($USDC), both committed to 1:1 relationships with the US$ through treasury pruchases.

-Meanwhile, in countries far away, like China and Russia, BRICS countries have been de-dollarizing since the US, UK, and EU jointly froze Russian assets valued at somewhere between $500 and $600 billion, increased economic sanctions, and kicked them off the SWIFT system of international trade messaging and tranactions.
+Meanwhile, in countries far away, like China and Russia, BRICS countries have been de-dollarizing since the US, UK, and EU jointly froze Russian assets valued at somewhere between $500 and $600 billion, increased economic sanctions, and kicked them off the SWIFT system of international trade messaging and transactions.

 At some point, there's going to be a collision between CBDCs and BRICS that will shake global financial foundations to their cores.
 It's inevitable, but, getting the timing right is probably going to be next-to-impossible.